DToxS/SVD-curated-Transcriptomic-signatures-related-to-cardiotoxic-drugs/ReadMe.md

 Install R (https://www.r-project.org/).<br>
 Install Rtools (https://cran.r-project.org/bin/windows/Rtools/).<br>
 Open the file "SVD_0000000_main_Run_pipeline.R" with any text or R code editor.<br>
-Depending on the available memory, set "memory_larget_than_16GB = " to "TRUE" or "FALSE".
+Depending on the available memory, set "memory_larget_than_16GB =" to "TRUE" or "FALSE".
 If set to false, algorithms generating Suppl.
 Figures 1A and B will be skipped.
 Set the working directory that contains all R code files (e.g, working_directory = "D:/LINCS_DToxS_SVD/AA_R_code/").<br>
 Save your changes.<br>
-Open the file "SVD_global_parameter.R" and specify the "overall_lincs_directory" that contains all subdirectories (e.g., "overall_lincs_directory = D:/LINCS_DToxS_SVD/").<br>
+Open the file "SVD_global_parameter.R" and specify the "overall_lincs_directory" that contains all subdirectories (e.g., "D:/LINCS_DToxS_SVD/").<br>
 Next, set the number of available cores for parallel processing in the same file.
 Save your changes.<br>
 Start running the file "SVD_0000000_main_Run_pipeline.R", by coping it into the R user interface or using the functionalities of any suited R code editor.<br>
 R libraries used by our pipeline will be installed by the script "SVD_00_install_missing_packages.R".<br>